35743/GreasePencil/README.md

 - Browse to where you saved the above `.zip` and wriggle into: *GreasePencil-main > gp_ap_timeline_tools >* `gp_ap_timeline_blanks_<version>.zip`
 - Click Install and you're done!

-# Legacy Version Available
-Click HERE for one that works with older Blender (tested on 3.6.16).